nonplayer/hammercrawl/hc_core_player_3_rules.md

 #### 1. Morale Phase

-TBD
+At the start of each side's Turn, any Morale and/or fear-based effects are resolved. **Morale** is a mechanic that most likely only affects NPCs (monters, hirelings, etc).
+The really short version is that as things go sour, less stalwart non-player combatants are increasingly likely to pack up and get the hell out of Dodge in order to save their own skins.

+At the top of each side's Turn, the 'Smith can require a Morale check from any NPCs that he feels have a chance of being sufficiently frightened by the events of the situation thus far.
+If the NPC is a party hireling, the PC in charge of them must make a Rally save (as detailed in the Hirelings section).
+If failed, the Hireling departs, fleeing for the nearest escape to safety.

+If the NPC is under the 'Smith's control, they can either attempt a Rally save (if they're custom-statted) or a classic 2d6 Morale check (if they are imported from another game book).
+In the former case, use the standard Rally save rules.
+In the latter case, roll 2d6, and if the roll is *greater than* their Morale score, they, too, run the hell away.

+Additionally, any characters affected by Fear magic or such must resolve the associated actions here.
+For example, any characters that are compelled to run away (such as via fear spells or a cleric's Turn Unholy power) must do so now, before all other phases on their side's turn.

 #### 2. Movement Phase

 Your movement options are as follows:

 * **Stay Put:** By standing your ground and not moving, you still get to act afterward in the proper order this round.
-You additionally enjoy a +1 readiness bonus to any one rolled die (of any size) during that action.
+You additionally enjoy a +1 readiness bonus to any one rolled die (of any size or purpose) during that action.
+Five bucks says you'll forget this rule.
 * **Move Near:** You can choose to move no further than your Speed, and still take an action this round.
 * **Move Far (aka "Double Move"):** You can choose to rush, moving up to double your Speed.
 You can not both Move Far and Take an Action in the same round.

 #### 3. Actions Phase